Wbgc728/miniature-octo-barnacle/README.md

 In order to save books you'll need to create an account.

-Once you create an account an find a book you want to save, click the save button.
-You can access your saved book list at the top right by clicking saved books.
+Once you create an account an find a book you want to save, click the "Save this Book!" button.
+You can access your saved book list at the top right by clicking "See Your Books".

 ## LINKS